Galen B. Jackman

 Galen Bruce Jackman (born 1951) is a retired United States Army Major General.
 His last assignment in the Army was serving in the Pentagon as the Army's Chief Legislative Liaison.
-The Office of the Chief Legislative Liaison (United States Army) (OCLL) operates directly under the Office of the Secretary of the Army.
-Its mission is to coordinate efforts between the US Army and Congress.
-Prior to his assignment with the OCLL, he was the first commanding general of the Joint Force Headquarters National Capital Region (JFHQ-NCR), a dual-hatted role combined with commanding the Military District of Washington (MDW).
+Prior to that assignment, he was the first commanding general of the Joint Force Headquarters National Capital Region (JFHQ-NCR), a dual-hatted role combined with commanding the Military District of Washington (MDW).

 After his retirement from the U.S. Army, Jackman was hired in October 2008 by Raytheon Company, a Massachusetts-based defense contractor, as the vice-president over U.S. Army Programs, U.S. Business Development.

 Jackman may be best known for his role during the seven days in June 2004 that marked the death and state funeral of Ronald Reagan.
 As the then-commanding general of the MDW (CG MDW), he became a known figure when he escorted former First Lady Nancy Reagan, the former president's wife.

 Early life

-Jackman was born in August 1951 in Scottsbluff, Nebraska and is one of at least three children born to Virgil and Maxine Jackman.
+Jackman was born in August 1951 in Scottsbluff, Nebraska, and is one of at least three children born to Virgil and Maxine Jackman.
 At the time of his birth, Jackman's parents lived in the nearby city of Gering, where the family lived until they moved to Nebraska's capital, Lincoln, in 1965.
 Jackman graduated from Lincoln East High School in 1969.

 Military career

-Jackman attended the University of Nebraska-Lincoln on an Army ROTC scholarship.
-While at the University he became an active member of the National Society of Pershing Rifles, an ROTC military fraternal organization known for including many who later became successful Army officers.
+Jackman attended the University of Nebraska–Lincoln on an Army ROTC scholarship.
+While at the university he became an active member of the National Society of Pershing Rifles, an ROTC military fraternal organization known for including many who later became successful Army officers.
 Upon graduation he was commissioned into active duty in the U.S. Army in June 1973.
 His first duty assignment was with the 1st Battalion (ABN) 508th Infantry, 82nd Airborne Division, Fort Bragg, North Carolina, where he served as a rifle platoon leader, anti-tank platoon leader, company executive officer, and battalion adjutant.
 He next served with the 1st Battalion, 21st Infantry, 25th Infantry Division, Schofield Barracks, Hawaii, as a battalion S4, rifle company commander, and battalion S3.
 Following assignment as a Procurement Officer with the United States Missile Command, Redstone Arsenal, Alabama, he served at Fort Bragg as Procurement Officer, Squadron Executive Officer, and Support Squadron Commander in 1st Special Forces Operational Detachment-Delta (Airborne) (1st SFOD-D(A)), more commonly known as "Delta Force."